johannesharmse/multi_agent_RL/README.md

 ***Note:** In the code, Pacman is actually viewed as the adversary, but we all know the ghost is the real enemy*

 Each of the two agents has their own objectives/ Pacman tries to minimise the distance between itself and the ghost, with the ultimate goal being to collide with the ghost.
 The blue ghost tries to maximise the distance between itself and Pacman, and tries to escape collisions at all costs.

+The School of AI logo is an obstacle in the environment.

 The game only ends once any of the two players exit the boundaries of frame.